Cargill: Pakistan

 Cargill started doing business in Pakistan in 1984.
 Cargill Pakistan Holdings was incorporated on January 25, 1990.
 In the 1980s, Cargill sold hybrid safflower seeds extensively in Pakistan.
 Today, Cargill imports palm oil and palm oil products from Malaysia and Indonesia into Pakistan, selling them in the local market.
 It also buys raw cotton bales from producers in Pakistan and sells them to China, Thailand and Vietnam.
 Cargill also deals in animal feed, agriculture commodities, cotton, grain and oilseeds, metals, palm and sugar business in Pakistan.

 In January 2019, Cargill announced a $200 million investment to grow business in Pakistan.

 Europe

-Austria, Belgium, Bulgaria, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, Russian Federation, Slovakia, Spain, Sweden, Switzerland, Turkey, Ukraine and the United Kingdom.

 In late 2022, Cargill confirmed that it would be able to export grain harvested in Ukraine despite the ongoing Russo-Ukrainian War.
 But it reported that it no longer controlled two facilities used to crush sunflower seeds, and that total Ukrainian production would therefore be 60% to 70% of normal.